 An ICL is made of Collamer, a highly bio-compatible advanced lens material which contains a small amount of purified collagen.
 Collamer does not cause a reaction inside the eye and contains an ultraviolet blocker that protects the eye.

-As Collamer material is completely bio-compatible with a human body’s natural chemistry, a human body readily accepts Implantable Contact Lens (ICL) implant.
+As Collamer material is completely bio-compatible with a human body’s natural chemistry, a human body readily accepts ICL implants.

 Advantages of having ICL over other vision correction treatments

-As ICL treatment is fully reversible unlike Laser Eye Surgery, so if in future as you age, if you develop an eye condition such as Cataract which needs a surgery on eyes, the ICL implants can be safely removed from an eye and normal cataract surgery can be performed.
+As ICL treatment is fully reversible, unlike Laser Surgery, so if in future as you age, if you develop an eye condition such as Cataract which needs surgery on eyes, the ICL implants can be safely removed from an eye and normal cataract surgery can be performed.

 In addition to the above, it is possible to have ICL’s after having Laser vision correction treatment.